 Well, let’s look at it this way.
 Almost three years before, the NSA killed Bryce.
 Sarah would stop at nothing to retrieve the Intersect.
 Once she found out that Casey and the NSA killed her lover Bryce (it was in Casey’s report), wouldn’t they suspect that Sarah would take her revenge on them?
 If Casey, the CIA, and the NSA couldn’t figure this out, were they really sending their best and brightest?

-Yes, they are because Sarah is an absolute professional and will put the mission before her feelings, as any good spy will do.
+Yes, they were because Sarah is an absolute professional and will put the mission before her feelings, as any good spy will do.
 Remember, feelings are a liability for spies.

-Now, in 3.13 Other Guy, Beckman and Sarah think that Shaw is an absolute professiona like Sarah.
-He says all the right things that a professional spy would say: Sarah’s not responsible, she was played, he will find the people behind it.
+Now, in 3.13 Other Guy, Beckman and Sarah think Shaw is an absolute professional like Sarah.
+He says all the right things that a professional spy would say: Sarah’s not responsible, she was played, and he will find the people behind it.
 He says all the things that a professional spy like Sarah would say, therefore they are not suspicious.
-Shaw’s words confirms to them that “Shaw is a good spy”,1Sarah’s words to Chuck right before he asks her if she loves him in this same episode. who puts the mission before his feelings.
+Shaw’s words confirm to them that “Shaw is a good spy”,1Sarah’s words to Chuck right before he asks her if she loves him in this same episode. who puts the mission before his feelings.